Salford is a Village in the county of Oxfordshire.

 Despite the overshadowing growth of Manchester, Salford retains a distinct identity, deeply rooted in its rich historical past as the core of the Salford Hundred and its pivotal role in the industrial development of the region.
 This history is not just a matter of local importance but is also integral to understanding the broader industrial and social evolution of North West England.

-There are great places to visit near Salford including some great ancient sites, cities and shopping centres.
+There are great places to visit near Salford including some great ancient sites, cities, shopping centres, towns and historic buildings.

-Salford's best nearby ancient sites can be found at The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men.
+Don't miss The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men's ancient sites if visiting the area around Salford.

 There are a number of shopping centres near to Salford including Westgate Oxford.